Indiana’s Trusted Personal Injury Advocates Since 1963.

 • PTSD

 These injuries may require emergency medical treatment, ongoing medical care, hospitalizations, surgeries, rehabilitation services, and more.
 Some of these injuries may be fatal.
-In the event of a fatal bicycle accident, the victim’s family may be eligible to file a wrongful death lawsuit against the at-fault party.
+In the event of a fatal bicycle accident, the victim’s family may be eligible to file a wrongful death lawsuit in Fort Wayne against the at-fault party.

 Getting Compensation for Injuries After a Bicycle Accident